Daym3l/react-profile-image/README.md

 - `maxImgSize`: Max image size in bytes. (number),
 - `sizeErrorMsg`: Error message to display when the image size is exceeded,
 - `isNotImgErrorMsg`: Error message to display when the selected file to upload is not a image,
-- `imageType`: Defines the type of the image ('base64' | 'file' ) that is going to recieve the "defaultImage(image)" callback function.
-By default is 'base64'.
+- `clearPreview`: Boolean prop.
+If it's true the preview is going to have the default image.
+Default to false.

 # Build the example locally